 Syracuse Antiques Exchange is the ultimate paradise for vintage and antique lovers.
 The massive four-story building has something for everyone: Midcentury and Victorian furniture, clocks, books, vinyl, jewelry, clothing and oddities.
 Antique and vintage vendors rent space and the SAE staff facilitate the sale of items to customers.
 Matthew Pastore, one of the co-owners, said everyone who comes in usually walks out with something.
 “We have everything from three-dollar salt and pepper shakers to very affordable vintage clothing to fine antique pieces and things that are in the thousand-dollar range,” he said.

-What sets them apart: Syracuse Antiques Exchange brings in dealers that are “focused on finding vintage and antique stuff, kind of, out in the wild,” Pastore said.
-“Estate sells auctions, Facebook marketplace, any of those types of things.”
+What sets them apart: Syracuse Antiques Exchange brings in dealers that are “focused on finding vintage and antique stuff out in the wild,” Pastore said.
+“Estate sales, auctions, Facebook marketplace, any of those types of things.”

 124 East Jefferson Street Syracuse, NY 13202